This Side of Paradise (album)

-This Side of Paradise is the second solo studio album released by Ric Ocasek, lead singer and songwriter of the Cars.
-It was released in 1986 by Geffen Records.
+This Side of Paradise is the second solo studio album by Ric Ocasek, primary vocalist, rhythm guitarist, songwriter, and frontman for the American new wave band of the Cars.
+It was released on September 13, 1986, by Geffen Records.
 Though it was a solo album, other members of the Cars played significant roles.
 Greg Hawkes plays keyboards and bass throughout the album (he appears on most of Ocasek's solo albums), and also co-wrote "Hello Darkness" (most Cars albums feature one Ocasek/Hawkes tune).
-Benjamin Orr is on backing vocals for three songs.
+Benjamin Orr provided backing vocals for three songs.
 Along with Hawkes and Orr, the track "True to You" also features Elliot Easton on guitar.
-Both production and drumming were by Chris Hughes (formerly known as "Merrick", drummer for Adam and the Ants).
-Hughes had been the recent producer of Tears for Fears most popular two albums.
-Steve Stevens from Billy Idol's band plays guitar on over half of the album.
+Both production and drumming were handled by Chris Hughes (formerly known as "Merrick", drummer for Adam and the Ants).
+Hughes had been the recent producer of Tears for Fears most popular two studio albums.
+Steve Stevens from Billy Idol's backing band plays guitar on over half of the album.

-In addition, Roland Orzabal from Tears for Fears (guitar on "Emotion in Motion"), Tony Levin from King Crimson/Peter Gabriel, Tom Verlaine of Television and G. E. Smith of the Saturday Night Live Band guest on various tracks.
+In addition, Roland Orzabal from Tears for Fears (guitar on "Emotion in Motion"), Tony Levin from King Crimson and Peter Gabriel, Tom Verlaine of Television and G. E. Smith of the Saturday Night Live Band guest on various tracks.

-The first single from the album, "Emotion in Motion", which was aided in its promotion by a video that received heavy airplay on MTV, reached number 1 on the Mainstream Rock Tracks for one week, becoming Ocasek's only solo chart-topper (as a member of the Cars, he topped the chart with the singles "You Might Think" and "Magic" in 1984, and "Tonight She Comes" in 1985).
+The first single from the album, "Emotion in Motion", which was aided in its promotion by a music video that received heavy airplay on MTV, reached number 1 on the U.S. Mainstream Rock Tracks chart for one week, becoming Ocasek's only solo chart-topper (as a member of the Cars, he topped the chart with the singles "You Might Think" and "Magic" in 1984, and "Tonight She Comes" in 1985).
 Ocasek remains the only member of the Cars to have a number 1 hit single.
-The video for "True to You" also received a fair amount of MTV airplay in late 1986.
+The music video for "True to You" also received a fair amount of MTV airplay in late 1986.